15 Best Places to Live in West Virginia

 Charles Town

-Not Charleston, our final place in our list is Charles Town.
+Not Charleston, our final place on our list is Charles Town.

-For parents, there is a good selection of schools in the neighbourhood ranging from elementary level right through to high school.
+For parents, there is a good selection of neighborhood schools ranging from elementary to high school.

-Median home value is $201,000 which is pretty steep compared to many other neighbourhoods featured in our top 15, this cost of living is on par with the median household income of $59,500.
+Median home value is below the national average, which is pretty steep compared to many other neighborhoods featured in our top 15; this cost of living is on par with the median household income hovering around the national average.

-Being a city, there are plenty of entertainment facilities in the area, from a horse racing track to casinos, restaurants, and cinemas.
+Being a city, the area has plenty of entertainment facilities, from a horse racing track to casinos, restaurants, and cinemas.
 There is plenty to like about humble Charles Town.

 15 Best Places to Live in West Virginia: